kamshory/biller/README.md

 ## 4.1 Inquiry

 Inquiry is an electronic transaction to find out billing information for certain customer ID of the biller.
+Some products has no inquiry and some products require inquiry.

 ### 4.1.1 Request